mkawalec/mpi-actor/README.md

 Actor model in written in C++11 and with the help of MPI

-In order to compile please make sure you have the latest version of GCC or a fairly new version of Clang available.
+In order to compile please make sure you have at least GCC 4.8.2 or a fairly new version of Clang available.
 The solution uses CMake to generate makefiles.
 In order to build it, please do the following:

     cd build
     cmake ..